FAFSA® Simplification Act

 Maximum Time Frame– you exceeded 150% of the allowable credit for your degree program.

-All appeals will require an educational plan to be completed by your academic advisor.
+Only Undergraduate Students are required to complete an educational plan with your academic advisor.
 Once you submit the form, they will be notified electronically that their portion of the form is ready to be completed.
 See more in the Educational Plan Basics section below.

 Athletic Scholarship Appeal